CN Lester: Career

 Lester is a mezzo-soprano who specializes in castrati and travesti opera, as well as early and classical music and works by female composers.
 Classic FM has showcased their work and research on travesti roles, while BBC Radio 4's Front Row has included their work with Silent Opera.
 They've cited Lou Reed and Tchaikovsky as amongst their earliest influences, aged 3–4.

 As a child, Lester began learning to play the piano at age 6, and received vocal coaching from age 13.
 They went on to obtain a BMus degree from King's College London and an MMus from Goldsmiths, University of London.
 In 2019, Lester received a PhD degree in music from the University of Huddersfield.

-For they two most recent albums, Dark Angels and Aether, Lester paid for the recording and production using crowdfunding platform Indiegogo.
-The albums raised US$3414 and £4575 respectively.
+Their albums Dark Angels and Aether were funded using crowdfunding platform Indiegogo and raised US$3414 and £4575, respectively.

 In addition to performing live and recording music, Lester works as a teacher and an author.
 Their debut opera, The Lion-Faced Man, appeared at Tête à Tête: The Opera Festival in August 2015, including a libretto by Hel Gurney and sung by Alison Wells.
-Their first book, Trans Like Me: A Journey For All Of Us was published by Virago Press in May 2017.
+Their first book, Trans Like Me: A Journey For All Of Us was published by Virago Press in May 2017, which they credited as being inspired by Bill's New Frock by Anne Fine, Dykes to Watch Out For by Alison Bechdel, and My Gender Workbook by Kate Bornstein.